Emergency help with food or fuel

 Food banks:

 A food bank is a place where stocks of food, basic provisions, and non-perishable items are supplied free of charge to people in need.
-They're separate to the four pantries we help to run (see below).
+They're separate to the food pantries we help to run (see below).

 Our food pantries:

 You’ll get a warm welcome, a choice of goods and one-to-one support for anything troubling you.
-If you- or someone you know- could use some support from one of our food pantries, please visit our food pantries page: www.boltonathome.org.uk/food-support.
-Eligibility criteria do apply, but we'll always do what we can to support you.
+If you — or someone you know — could use some support from one of our food pantries, please tap here to visit our food pantries page.

 If you want to apply for a hardship payment, ask at your local Jobcentre and they will help you fill out the form.